MyCademy/yii2-bootstrap-tour/README.md

 WORK IN PROGRESS, DO NOT YET USE!

 This is a Bootstrap Tour extension for [Yii framework 2.0](http://www.yiiframework.com).
-It encapsulates [Bootstrap](https://github.com/sorich87/bootstrap-tour) component in terms of a Yii widget, and thus makes using Bootstrap Tour component in Yii applications extremely easy.
+It encapsulates the [Bootstrap Tour](https://github.com/sorich87/bootstrap-tour) component in terms of a Yii widget, and thus makes using Bootstrap Tour component in Yii applications extremely easy.

 For license information check the [LICENSE](LICENSE.md)-file.